 Encourage supporters to share your mission-related pictures or posts and to tag them with a unique hashtag you have decided in advance.
 Supporters’ selfies wearing your goods, images of adorable pets, and inspiring stories about your mission are all perfect ideas for a contest on social media.

 Look at all the entries when the contest ends and pick a handful of winners.
-Then, reveal the winners and reward them with awards such as free merchandise or tickets for virtual events.
+Then, reveal the winners and reward them with awards such as your own created merch or tickets for virtual events.

 Ask supporters to include a link to your website or donation page in their submissions to get the most out of this online fundraiser idea and to invite their friends and family to share their messages, as well.